CartoDB/cartoframes/docs/geocode.rst

 Another optional argument, ``metadata`` can define the name of a result column that will contain additional metadata about each gecododed row as a JSON string.

-The result of the ``geocode`` method is a tuple containing both a result Dataset and a dictionary with general information about the process.
+The result of the ``geocode`` method is a tuple containing both a result Dataset (or a Dataframe, in case the input was a Dataframe) and a dictionary with general information about the process.

 Dry run
 -------